Table of Contents

 4. Stay Positive & Focussed

 Try to stay focused on the task at hand, sometimes easier said than done I know.
 When you’re at work, concentrate on work.
 When you’re at home, concentrate on home.
 You might find that you’re more productive at each task, even though you have more to do.
 It is hard to be fully focussed when you’re not getting enough sleep or getting interrupted sleep so make sure sleep is your top priority.
+That may also mean addressing any issues you may have with your child’s sleep.
+I actually found that my kids slept really well at day care.
+They now have the ability to sleep through anything!

 5. Plan Ahead